The Need for a Systems Integration Strategy / Tactical Plan

 The Retail PLM functional profile is much broader than Discrete PLM, and therefore there exists a proportionally broader number of “other” systems that are required to send data to or receive data from the Retail PLM.

-When systems are “manually or operationally integrated” a business will suffer operational issues or IT support costs with examples being:
+When systems are “manually or operationally integrated” a business suffers operational issues or IT support costs with examples being:

 … data is inaccurately reentered in upstream / downstream systems: an example being the inaccurate entry of a Product’s characteristic or pricing that causes operational distress when the data is trusted to be correct;